The Vélomaritime in Brittany: from Roscoff to Paimpol via the Pink Granite Coast

 Day 1: Roscoff

 Arrival in Roscoff.
-Stroll along the port, stroll to the lighthouse, visit the Ste-Barbe chapel at the tip of Bloscon and enjoy this city with its unique atmosphere.
+Stroll along the harbor, walk to the lighthouse, visit the Sainte-Barbe chapel at the tip of Bloscon, and enjoy this town with its unique atmosphere.

-This first stage begins on small roads that run along the Baire de Morlaix.
-Offshore, you can see the many islets of the ornithological reserve as far as Plougasnou.
+This first stage begins on small roads that run along the Bay of Morlaix.
+Offshore, you can see the numerous islets of the bird sanctuary as far as Plougasnou.

-This second day of cycling takes place along the vast, steep and wild coast.
-Stop off at one of the many sheltered coves that you will come across along the way.
+This second day of cycling takes place along the vast, steep, and wild coastline.
+Stop at one of the many sheltered coves you'll encounter along the way.
 And if you feel like it, swim in the (relatively cool) waters of the English Channel.

-Cycle towards Trébeurden, a small seaside resort with beautiful fine sand beaches.
+Cycle towards Trébeurden, a small seaside resort with beautiful fine sandy beaches.
 The route continues inland towards Pleumeur-Bodou with its impressive Radôme and Saint-Samson with its charming chapel.
-You then reach the Pink Granite Coast and its impressive colours.
-Between Trégastel, Ploumanac'h and Perros-Guirec the coast offers a remarkable landscape between white sand beaches and pink rocks.
+You then reach the Pink Granite Coast and its remarkable colors.
+Between Trégastel, Ploumanac'h, and Perros-Guirec, the coast offers a remarkable landscape of white sand beaches and pink rocks.

-Discover the wild peninsula of Lézardieux, wedged between the Jaudy and Trieux rivers.
-At the end of the peninsula, the Talbert furrow, a 3 km long strip of sand and pebbles, stretches out towards the sea, offering a remarkable landscape.
+Discover the wild Lézardrieux peninsula, nestled between the Jaudy and Trieux rivers.
+At the tip of the peninsula, the Talbert Furrow, a 3 km long strip of sand and pebbles, extends towards the sea, offering a remarkable landscape.

 Day 7: Bréhat Island on foot or by bike